echu/graph-admm/README.md

 passed in to the node structures.

 In our paper, device and nets have the same priority: they are just two ways of partitioning a set of terminals.
-Our implementation is slightly different: nets exist virtually (they exist on a device).
-A terminal has knowledge of which net it is a part of.
+Our implementation follows this structure.
+It is a red-black ordering of the problem.

 The current Makefile is hardcoded.
 I don't expect portability to be an issue, since the code is essentially flat C. This will be the last thing we'll worry